true-og/Hologram-OG/README.md

-# LightweightHolograms
+# Hologram-OG
-A Light-Weight hologram plugin for paper servers.
+A soft fork of Lightweight Holograms for 1.19.4, a hologram plugin for paper servers.
 It is designed to use as little resources as possible, in the smallest jar possible!

 How to use: